M-Python13/M-Python13/README.md

 ## Hi there I'm M.👋
-- Former Bot Developer for the Angel's Garden, a server on the Discord app.
+- Former Bot Developer for the Angel's Garden, a server on Discord.
 - Mainly programming in Python with very(and largely forgotten) basic knowledge in HTML.
 - [Discord: M.#1653](https://discord.com/users/756828461254836286)
 - [Twitter: Mattanimous](https://twitter.com/MPyDisRo13)